IBM/kube101/workshop/Lab2/README.md

 ![HA with more clusters and regions](../images/cluster_ha_roadmap.png)

-# 2. Update and roll back apps
+## 2. Update and roll back apps

-Kubernetes allows you to do rolling upgrade of your application to a new container image.
-This allows you to easily update the running image and also allows you to easily undo a rollout if a problem is discovered during or after deployment.
+Kubernetes allows you to conduct a rolling upgrade of your application to a new container image.
+This allows you to easily update the running image and undo a rollout if you discover a problem during or after deployment.

 In the previous lab, we used an image with a `v1` tag.
-For our upgrade we'll use the image with the `v2` tag.
+For our upgrade, we'll use the image with the `v2` tag.

-To update and roll back:
+To update and roll back your app:
-1. Using `kubectl`, you can now update your deployment to use the `v2` image. `kubectl` allows you to change details about existing resources with the `set` subcommand.
+1. Update your deployment to use the
+   `v2` image.
+Use `kubectl`, which allows you to change details about existing resources with the `set` subcommand.
 We can use it to change the image being used.